List of Halloween (franchise) characters: Judith Myers

-Judith Margaret Myers, also known simply as Judy (November 10, 1947 - October 31, 1963; according to the headstone in John Carpenter's film), is the older sister of Michael Myers, as well as the biological sister of Laurie Strode.
+Judith Margaret Myers, also known simply as Judy (November 10, 1947 – October 31, 1963; according to the headstone in John Carpenter's film), is the older sister of Michael Myers, as well as the biological sister of Laurie Strode.
 She was a victim of sororicide at the age of fifteen (10 days shy of sixteen).
-In Halloween H20, Keri Tate/Laurie Strode reveals to her boyfriend that her sister Judith was seventeen years old when she died.
+In Halloween H20: 20 Years Later, Keri Tate/Laurie Strode reveals to her boyfriend that her sister Judith was seventeen years old when she died.
 This was incorrect and most likely written in the script so that it would correlate with Laurie's age when Michael tried to murder her in 1978 and Laurie's son John's age in the present setting of 1998.
 Her murderer was her brother Michael, aged six.

 Judith is only featured briefly in the opening scene.
 However, in the opening scene, she does imply that she is responsible for babysitting Michael and is notable for being Michael's first murder victim.
 The opening scene begins with her brother Michael standing outside of the Myers residence and watching her through a window making out with her boyfriend in the family living room.
 While in the living room, Judith's boyfriend asks if they are alone; Judith replies "Ummm...
 Michael's around some place".
 She then turns her head and quickly scans the room.
 While doing that, her boyfriend picks up Michael's clown mask that was lying around and leans into Judith's face when she turns to face him.
 This makes Judith laugh and distracts her, causing her to forget all about Michael.
 Her boyfriend then suggests that they go upstairs to have sex and Judith agrees.
 Michael watches Judith and her boyfriend trot up the stairs.
 He then moves to the front of the house and looks up at Judith's bedroom window only to see her light go off.
 At that time, he walks through the back door and into the kitchen, opens a drawer, and pulls out a large butcher knife.
 Michael then waits for the boyfriend to leave.
 Once the boyfriend leaves, he goes upstairs and enters Judith's bedroom where she is seen sitting in front of her vanity, brushing her hair and singing to herself.
 Michael stands directly behind Judith who notices Michael in her vanity mirror; she turns around and says "Michael!" in an annoyed voice.
 Michael stabs her repeatedly in the abdomen.
 She falls off her chair and onto the floor, and dies.
 Michael leaves her bedroom and walks out the front door.
 When he is outside, the parents arrive home to find Michael holding a knife and he is sent to Smith's Grove Sanitarium for the crime.